Cancellation Of VBL Season Didn't Come Easy

 The VBL has been one of the premier collegiate summer leagues ever since it became an NCAA-sanctioned league in 1961.
 It’s funded in part by a grant from Major League Baseball as a member of the National Alliance of Collegiate Summer Baseball.

+“This whole thing is beyond sports,” said Turner Ashby grad and former big leaguer Brian Bocock, who played for Luray in 2004 in the VBL.
+“It is about the health and safety not only of our country but our community globally.
+I think that is important to remember.”

-Its 42-game regular-season schedule was slated to start May 29 with four games, including the Turks playing host to Purcellville, but that start date falls before Gov. Ralph Northam’s stay-at-home order expires on June 10.
+Its 42-game regular-season schedule was slated to start May 29 with four games, including the Turks playing host to Purcellville.
+But that start date falls before Gov. Ralph Northam’s stay-at-home order expires on June 10 — which he announced Monday.

 “We cannot bring 350 players into the Valley who have been at the beach and all over the country, and put ‘em in with host families,” Wease said.
 “You never know, one of ‘em could have the virus and give it to an old man or an old woman or get on the bus with the boys and give it to all the boys.
 We just cannot run that risk.